tempus2016/taskmate/README.md

 <h1 align="center">TaskMate</h1>
 <p align="center">
   <strong>Turn chores into a game your kids actually want to play.</strong><br>
-  A Home Assistant integration for family chore management with smart rewards.
+  A Home Assistant integration for family chore management with smart rewards.<br>
+  Original integration created by <a href="https://github.com/vinnybad/choremander">vinnybad</a>.<br>
+  I decided to fork the original integration to make it more feature rich and fix some of the bugs.
 </p>

 ---